Fayetteville Technical Community College: Spring Lake Campus

 The Spring Lake Campus specializes in Basic Law Enforcement Training, the Pre-Health Academy, and Continuing Education certifications including: Certified Nursing Assistant, Registered Medical Assistant, Emergency Medical Services, Phlebotomy, and Welding.
 It is located at 171 Laketree Blvd, Spring Lake, NC 28390.

 Fort Bragg Campus

 The FTCC Fort Bragg Center provides counseling, registration, and testing services for the convenience of military personnel and their families, and associate degree programs based on military occupational specialty.
 It is located on Fort Bragg in the Bragg Training and Education Center at 4520 Knox Street F Wing, Bldg 1–3571, Fort Bragg, North Carolina 28310.

+Dr. J Larry Keen Regional Fire and Emergency Training Campus

+The FTCC Fire and Emergency Training Campus provides technical training for first responders on a 30 acre area.
+As of 2025 it includes a 4 story rescue training tower, a 4 story "burn building" which uses live fire, a confined space training facility, a grain bin and farm rescue area, and an indoor Swift Water Rescue training facility.
+Future plans include two more burn buildings and an aircraft fire simulator.
+The Swift Water Rescue training facility is a priority following numerous hurricanes in the area and holds over 140,000 gallons of water.
+It allows for 7 knot currents and can hold multiple submerged vehicles for first responders to practice water rescues.
+It can replicate inclement weather including lightning, thunder, rain, police sirens, and lights to enhance realism.
+It is located at 775 Tom Starling Road, Fayetteville, North Carolina 28306.